goelutkarsh13/Municipal_Proposal_Copilot/README.md

 The service validates narrative lengths, required grant term usage, bullet counts, and budget contingency requirements.
 Failed validations trigger one automatic revision attempt before returning issues to the client.

+NOTE: Model files and local document datasets are excluded due to size.
+Please contact for access.